 - Compare apples to apples: Every lender has the option to increase upfront fees in order to have a lower interest rate or monthly payment.
 Don’t think that one deal is better than another because just fees are lower or just the interest rate is lower.
 Ask each lender to give you a quote at the same interest rate.
 It also helps to get the quotes on the same day, because rates can fluctuate daily.

-- Extra perks: This won’t always be a factor, but some banks/credit unions offer additional incentives based on products you have with the them.
-At Chase, you can get up to 75,000 credit card points.
+- Extra perks: This won’t always be a factor, but some banks/credit unions offer additional incentives based on products you have with them.
+At Chase, I once got 75,000 Ultimate Rewards points after getting a mortgage, because I also had a specific credit card.
 Citi offers interest rate discounts based on balances.
 See/ask what incentives they offer if you have or open other products at the institution.

 - Know your lender: Sometimes you can get what you pay for.
 Great service may be worth paying a little extra, and it will likely save you time.
 I’ve seen some budget lenders that require mortgage payments by check in the mail.
 Some are notorious for making errors with county taxes or escrow accounts.
 Some credit unions have killer pricing, but are notorious for not closing on time.
 Not closing by your contract dates could cost you late fees or, even worse, lose you the deal.
 Mortgages are notorious for being sold.
 I like when my mortgages end up at Chase, Wells Fargo, or other large banks.
 It may be worth asking your lender where your mortgage is going to end up.

 - Shopping lenders will not destroy your credit: The CFPB has said: “Within a 45-day window, multiple credit checks from mortgage lenders are recorded on your credit report as a single inquiry.”
 This allows you to shop each lender in a short window of time.
-If a lender tells you otherwise (and some will), they’re probably trying to play hardball to keep your business or rip you off.
+If a lender tells you otherwise (and some will), they’re probably trying to scare you/play hardball so you don’t keep shopping.

 There is a lot more that could be said about shopping for a mortgage.
 If you are trying to buy a house and will be getting a mortgage, it will pay to know what you’re doing.
 If you don’t have a partner or fiduciary you trust, feel free to reach out and I’ll give you my free and honest opinion.